pietervdvn/MapComplete/Docs/Layers/indoors.md

   - *Free to use*  corresponds with  `fee=no`

-This tagrendering is only visible in the popup if the following condition is met: `amenity=toilets&access!=no`
+This tagrendering is only visible in the popup if the following condition is met: `amenity=toilets &access!=no`

 This tagrendering has labels  `relevant-questions`